-Do the Scripture James 5:16
+Do the Scripture passage: James 5:16

 Admit your faults to one another and pray for each other so that you may be healed.

-Sweetheart, I regret that my _________________________(self-reliance) keeps me from being more compassionate.
+- Sweetheart, I regret that my self-reliance keeps me from being more compassionate.
 I know that this has impacted our relationship because you’ve felt hurt by my insensitivity.
 Will you forgive me?

-I am so sad that my _____________________ (self-centeredness) has left you feeling used and taken for granted.
+- I am so sad that my self-centeredness has left you feeling used and taken for granted.
 I know this has impacted our relationship because there are times when you’ve felt controlled rather than loved by me.
 Will you forgive me?

 Pray for each other that you may be healed.
 Now pray together.
 Say a pray to God that your partner can overhear.
 Ask God to remind you often of these hindrances and how they have impacted your partner.
 Ask Him to prompt you and empower you to love your spouse differently.
 Ask Him to heal your partner’s hurt.